kariscourey/tasker/README.md

 # Tasker
 Task-management solution designed for cross-company utilization.
 Supports task and project creation and management.
+Features Django and a templated front end.

 ## Design